 Pieces of the "population health improvement" puzzle are being developed and, in some areas, coming together to create a more complete and effective effort.
 For example, establishing Accountable Care Organizations that align goals and perspectives across certain healthcare organizations is one approach, but not the same as a comprehensive effort to improve population health.
-Creating clear incentives is certainly an essential part of the big picture to improve population health.
+Creating clear incentives is certainly a part of the big picture to improve population health.
 This is taking place in programs such as Medicare Shared Savings, the IRS community benefit rules for non-profit hospitals, public health accreditation, and the growing use of health impact statements as part of public policy decisionmaking.
 However, certain pieces of the overall puzzle to achieve better population health at the local, state, and national levels are still missing or hard to find.

 Even with a shared commitment to improving population health, this is challenging work.
-No person or organization can improve population health alone, so coordinated collaboration is essential.
+Coordinated collaboration is essential.
 However, different people and groups may be motivated by competing incentives and interests that are not aligned.
-Capturing and sharing information is often difficult, not only because the technology involved may not be available or interconnected, but also because of differences in definitions, cultures, viewpoints, regulations, and available resources.13
+Capturing and sharing information may be difficult, not only because the technology involved may not be available or interconnected, but also because of differences in definitions, cultures, viewpoints, regulations, and available resources.
+But with dedication, learning, and use of best practices, these types of challenges can be overcome.